 I like how the title is dead yet Ada gave life to it.
 As if saying “endings bring new beginnings”.
 I was caught the moment I saw “the dangerous thrill of living in a world you know you have to leave one day”.
 Do we really just live to die?
 Interesting.

-—This is divided in four parts: 1, 2, 3, 4.
-Each doesn’t have any title on it but I think it serves its purpose right.
+The book is divided in four parts: 1, 2, 3, and 4.
+Each doesn’t have any title on it, but I think it serves its purpose right.

 This is my favorite piece from this part, Field Building.

 I walk to the edge